- The enterprise software market is far less efficient than generally assumed.

 Regulation of the Concentration of Market Power

-In the US, where the majority of enterprise software companies originates and is based, it is extremely rare for software acquisitions to be disallowed by the Federal Trade Commission (FTC), even in cases where it quite clearly increased monopoly power – such as in the all too obvious Oracle acquisition of PeopleSoft.
-I have witnessed repeated acquisitions, which are clearly performed to eliminate a competitor, and while I continually hear about all the benefits of the acquisition of the acquiring company, in just about every case I can think of, the software acquired goes into a steep decline and the costs of the software rise.
-Within a few years, the acquired application is no longer relevant.
-Oracle’s acquisition of Agile and SAP’s acquisition of Business Objects, Servigistics’ acquisition of MCA Solutions are notable examples of this common outcome, but the examples go on and on.
-In fact, it is very difficult to find examples where the acquired application actually improves post-acquisition.
+In the US, where the majority of enterprise software companies originates and is based, it is extremely rare for software acquisitions to be disallowed by the Federal Trade Commission (FTC).
+This is true even in cases where it quite clearly increased monopoly power – such as in the all too obvious Oracle acquisition of PeopleSoft.
+I have witnessed repeated purchases, which are performed to eliminate a competitor.
+While I continually hear about all the benefits of the addition of the acquiring company, in just about every case I can think of, the software acquired goes into a steep decline and the costs of the software rise.
+Within a few years, the purchased application is no longer relevant.
+Oracle’s acquisition of Agile and SAP’s acquisition of Business Objects, Servigistics’ acquisition of MCA Solutions are notable examples of this common outcome, but the cases go on and on.
+It is challenging to find examples where the acquired application improves post-acquisition.

-If software acquisitions were not allowed, the larger vendors would eventually give way to the smaller and more innovative vendors.
-For instance, a primary reason that SAP purchased Business Objects, and why Oracle purchased PeopleSoft is that these software vendors were beating the SAP and Oracle in competitions – and this was just “too much competition,” for these two entities – and they most likely would have continued to lose market share to these vendors.
-The standard applied by the FTC for acquisition approval is where the combined entity would increase market concentration on what is referred to as the Herfindahl Index – which I won’t go into, but is essentially a way to justify any acquisition or merger based upon esoteric criteria that has little to do with the practical outcomes of mergers.
-The entire exercise is academic, because most of the employees a the FTC that have decision-making ability are out of industry, are angling for better paying jobs once they leave the FTC, and the entity has been fully captured and only in very extraordinary instances does it look out for anyone’s interests aside from the major enterprise software producers.
+If software acquisitions were not allowed, the more significant vendors would eventually give way to the smaller and more innovative vendors.
+For instance, a primary reason that SAP purchased Business Objects, and why Oracle acquired PeopleSoft is that these software vendors were beating the SAP and Oracle in competitions.
+And this was just “too much competition,” for these two entities – and they most likely would have continued to lose market share to these vendors.
+The standard applied by the FTC for acquisition approval is where the combined entity would increase market concentration on what is referred to as the Herfindahl Index – which I won’t go into.
+But is essentially a way to justify any acquisition or merger based upon esoteric criteria that have little to do with the practical outcomes of mergers.
+The entire exercise is academic because most of the employees a the FTC that have decision-making ability are out of industry, are angling for better-paying jobs once they leave the FTC.
+And the entity has been fully captured and only in very extraordinary instances does it lookout for anyone’s interests aside from the major enterprise software producers.

-Enterprise software mergers and acquisitions are a major way that uncompetitive vendors can stay relevant and in control of the market, and a major if not the major way that they are able to maintain their monopolistic power.
+Enterprise software mergers and acquisitions are a significant way that uncompetitive vendors can stay relevant and in control of the market, and a major if not the dominant way that they can maintain their monopolistic power.

 Sellers Must Not Have Monopoly Power

-The biggest software vendors have monopoly power in the enterprise software market, and this is not so much a contradicted point, as an un-discussed point.
-While this concept existed at one time – as is evidenced by anti-trust legislation like the Sherman and the Clayton anti-trust acts, there is very little residual idea remaining in the US culture that companies should have to follow any rules of competition or that the government has a role in keeping markets efficient.
+The most prominent software vendors have monopoly power in the enterprise software market, and this is not so much a contradicted point, as an un-discussed point.
+While this concept existed at one time – as is evidenced by anti-trust legislation like the Sherman and the Clayton anti-trust acts, there is minimal residual idea remaining in the US culture that companies should have to follow any rules of competition.
+Or that the government has a role in keeping markets efficient.

 Why the Enterprise Software Market is Inefficient

 However, it isn’t.
 It is instead because of how the game is set up.
-Furthermore, the present inefficient state of the enterprise software market is quite good evidence (although no further evidence is really required on this point) that markets left to their own devices/or the law of the jungle, do not result in efficient outcomes.
-It also means that the deck is stacked against buyers and that the likelihood of overpaying and ending up with underperforming systems is quite high – in fact, it happens quite frequently, and it shows up in the success/failure statistics – but the underlying reasons for why this is the case are either not at illuminated or poorly illuminated by IT media entities which must be careful not to alienate advertisers and other funding sources.
+Furthermore, the present inefficient state of the enterprise software market is quite good evidence (although no further proof is required on this point) that markets left to their devices/or the law of the jungle, do not result in inefficient outcomes.
+It also means that the deck is stacked against buyers and that the likelihood of overpaying and ending up with underperforming systems is quite high it happens quite frequently.
+It shows up in the success/failure statistics – but the underlying reasons for why this is the case are either not at illuminated or poorly illuminated by IT media entities which must be careful not to alienate advertisers and other funding sources.
 It should not take much of a logical leap to understand that buyers in this market face a much higher risk than if the market were regulated.

 The Outcome of an Efficient and Inefficient Market